 Ashland Conservation Programs

 In addition to the City of Ashland’s green building policies, there are also environmentally friendly companies that offer remodeling and commercial development.
 D.A.
 Boldt Construction is a certified green builder who offers both residential and commercial new construction and remodeling.
-Reichenshammer Building and Design is a Green Business Council Member through the Oregon Home Builders Association and Mike Neely, president of Ken Krumdieck Inc., is a Certified Green Professional in the industry.
+And, Mike Neely, president of Ken Krumdieck Inc., is a Certified Green Professional in the industry.

 Ashland has companies like Adroit Construction, which focus primarily on large commercial development and construction throughout our region and beyond, in addition to smaller builders, contractors and developers whose focus is also on building quality projects.
 Communities such as Mountain Meadows Retirement Community, which has won national acclaim, are architecturally designed around Ashland’s beautiful natural setting.

-The SmartBuild program also incorporates Earth Advantage certification to help builders and homeowners to push beyond energy efficiency in their projects to incorporate air quality improvements, reduction in use of potentially harmful or unsustainable products and materials and reduce their physical impact on the surrounding property.
+The City’s “SmartBuild” program also incorporates Earth Advantage certification along with and high efficiency heating systems and water heating to help builders and homeowners to push beyond standard energy efficiency in their projects, by incorporating to incorporate air quality improvements, reduction in use of potentially harmful or unsustainable products and materials while and reducing their physical impact on the surrounding property.
 The home must pass diagnostic tests which demonstrate that the house and duct system are tight and energy efficient, as well as demonstrate that approved products and materials were incorporated into the construction of the structure.
-WaterSense certification incentives provide water conservation solutions to the Smartbuild package.
-For homeowners and builders wanting to seek the most sustainable home possible, Smartbuild also has incentives for “Net Zero” construction, the combination of ultra-high efficiency and on-site solar system that results in a home with an annual energy consumption (and bill) of zero.
-For more information on determining how the Smartbuild program options fit with your new construction plans visit the Conservation Division website at
+WaterSense certification incentives provide water conservation solutions to the SmartBuild package.
+For homeowners and builders wanting to seek the most sustainable home possible, SmartBuild also has incentives for “Net Zero” construction, the combination of ultra-high efficiency and on-site solar system that results in a home with an annual energy consumption of zero.
+For more information on determining how the SmartBuild program options fit with your new construction plans visit the Conservation Division website at www.ashland.or.us/smartBuild.

 For more information on residential energy conservation programs, call (541) 552-2063.